 9 MOVE ON - Life is constant change!
 Wind, waves and the spinning, turning, rotating earth.
 Where there is a will, there is a way!
 Some reach their destinations by traveling.
 Others get there by settling down.
 Characteristic of ABBA The Album.

 10 SANTA ROSA - A 60s sound.
 The theme is familiar.
 The artist wants to retreat to the security of the past.

 11 WHAT ABOUT LIVINGSTONE - Agnetha compares space travel to past explorers.
 David Livingstone explored Africa and was found by Henry Stanley, a journalist.
 Richard Burton traveled up the Nile to Lake Victoria, its source.
-500 years of history went under with World War II when the European empires broke up.
+500 years of history went down with World War II when European empires broke up.
 The explorers who opened up the world between the Renaissance and early 20th century gave way to American astronauts and Russian cosmonauts.
 There were 6 moon landing between 1969 and 1972, and 12 men walked on its surface.
 Agnetha shares their sense of adventure!
-The moon rises in "People Need Love," "What About Livingstone," "Tropical Loveland," "SummerNight City," "The Piper," "Should I Laugh Or Cry" and "Soldiers."
-I located three rivers on ABBA's musical map: Nile, Seine and Rio Grande, each on a different continent.
+The moon rises in "People Need Love," "What About Livingstone," "Tropical Loveland," "SummerNight City," "The Piper," "Should I Laugh Or Cry" & "Soldiers."
+I located 3 rivers on ABBA's musical map: the Nile, Seine and Rio Grande, each on a different continent.
 Agnetha's life is a river in "Just Like that."
 The river may be her menstrual flow, which ceased after she got pregnant.

 Bahamas - "You Owe Me One"

 Glasgow - "Super Trouper"

 Las Vegas - "Money Money Money"

 Nile - "What About Livingstone"